Research

 In order to accurately evaluate potential shifts in species interactions under climate change, we need more timely observations in nature.
 Community science platforms provide a unique opportunity for crowd-sourced, fast-updating documentation of species interactions.
 I am currently working with a team of undergraduate students through the University of Michigan’s Undergraduate Research Opportunity Program to collect interactions among birds from records on the community science project eBird.
 This is a collaborative effort with Xiaohao Yang, Phoebe Zarneske, and Brian Weeks.

-Ongoing work – stay tuned!
+Ongoing project – stay tuned!

 Time-dependence of Plant-microbe Interactions - Theme 1

 Plant-microbe interactions are ubiquitous and fundamental to plant community structure, yet theory and experiments often focus on plants and treat microbes as either fixed environments or static snapshots of time.
 With Jiaqi Tan, we design experiments using duckweeds (subfamily Lemnoideae) and their naturally associated microbiomes to study how the length of interaction between the resident plant and its microbes affect the microbiome composition and its feedback on the future colonizing plant.
+This research was supported by the Student Research Award from the American Society of Naturalist, and a Small Research Grant from the British Ecological Society.

-Ongoing Project – stay tuned!
+Ongoing project – stay tuned!

 Time-dependence of Higher-order Interactions - Theme 1